Betts hits 3 homers off Paxton as Red Sox rout Yankees again

 TRAINER’S ROOM

 Yankees: OF Cameron Maybin was activated after missing 27 games with a strained left calf and went 1 for 3.
-He crashed hard into the wall in left while trying to field a double by Sam Travis in the seventh, but waved to the bench that he was OK and stayed in the game. … LHP Stephen Tarpley was optioned to Scranton.
+He crashed hard into the wall in left while trying to field a double by Sam Travis in the seventh, but waved to the bench that he was OK and stayed in the game.
+“That wall is as hard as it looks, but I feel OK,” Maybin said. .
+LHP Stephen Tarpley was optioned to Scranton.

 UP NEXT